-NAC exam recruitment requirements for examiners
+NAC Examination recruitment requirements for PEs

-Examiners must meet all of the common examiner recruitment requirements for all MCC exams.
-Additionally, examiners for the NAC exam must meet the following requirements:
+PEs must meet all the common PE recruitment requirements for all MCC exams.
+Additionally, PEs for the NAC Examination must meet the following requirements:

-Physicians must have the Licentiate of the Medical Council of Canada (LMCC) and must provide their LMCC registration number.
-Other physician examiner requirements are as follows:

-- Physicians must have recent experience supervising clerks and/or postgraduate training year 1 residents, and/or they must have experience as an examiner at this level of training - Physicians may be community physicians (i.e., they do not need to be faculty members if all other criteria are met) - Physicians must be currently practising medicine in Canada; if they are a resident physician, they must be postgraduate training year 3 or higher or have CFPC certification at the time of the examination - · If retired, physicians must be within three years of practising in Canada and

-Physicians who do not have their LMCC will be accepted as examiners under the following conditions:
+- Physicians must have the Licentiate of the Medical Council of Canada (LMCC) and must provide their LMCC registration number.
+Other PE requirements are as follows: - Physicians must have recent experience supervising clerks and/or postgraduate training year 1 (PGY-1) residents, and/or they must have experience as an PE at this level of training - Physicians may be community physicians (i.e., they do not need to be faculty members if all other criteria are met) - Physicians must be currently practising medicine in Canada; if they are a resident physician, they must be PGY-3 or higher or have College of Family Physicians of Canada (CFPC) certification at the time of the exam - o If retired, physicians must be within 3 years of practising in Canada - Physicians who do not have their LMCC will be accepted as PEs under the following conditions:

-Non-licentiate examiners must be faculty members (e.g., faculty lecturer, assistant professor, associate professor, professor);
+Non-licentiate PEs must be faculty members (e.g., faculty lecturer, assistant professor, associate professor, professor);